 I’ve worked for and studied at several major research universities and colleges in North America.
 These include Northwestern University (my undergraduate institution), University of Oregon (my graduate university including PhD), University of Washington, Washington State University, Oregon State University, Portland State University, Saybrook University (San Francisco), Lifewest College of Chiropractic Medicine (California), the University of British Columbia (Canada), Simon Fraser University (Vancouver, Canada), University of Victoria (B.C.
 Canada), Vancouver Island University (BC Canada), Queen’s University (Ontario Canada) and Lakehead University (Ontario Canada).

 Academically, I have a broad range of scholarly training in my undergraduate and graduate years, including engineering & sciences, organizational development, humanistic psychology, clinical and neuropsychology, human relations & human development, management & human resources, diversity assessment (including LGBTQI+), sexuality researcher and counselor, professional and career counseling, sociological research, research development, data science and institutional data analytics, public administration, and academic student services administration.

 From 2005 to 2016 I gained wonderful experience managing graduate student professional development and institutional research programs at the University of British Columbia (UBC) and Saybrook University in San Francisco along with supporting doctoral student research development at Simon Fraser University in British Columbia Canada.
 From these activities I learned about the institutional side of graduate student support services and I had access to a treasure-trove of data on doctoral student attrition.

-I am passionate about issues of diversity, equity and social justice in the U.S. and in Canada, and I’ve devoted much of my work in higher education to supporting institutional diversity initiatives.
+I am passionate about issues of diversity, equity and social justice in the U.S. and in Canada, and I’ve devoted much of my work in higher education and in private practice to supporting institutional diversity initiatives.

 In addition to my career-based research experience, I have maintained an active research interest in several academic directions.
 Further details are available from my Gradmentor tools, graduate references, and research interest pages.